Miguel Treviño Morales: Early life

-Miguel Ángel Treviño Morales was born on 18 November 1970 in Nuevo Laredo, Tamaulipas, Mexico.
+Miguel Ángel Treviño Morales was born on 28 June 1973 in Nuevo Laredo, Tamaulipas, Mexico.
 His parents, Rodolfo Treviño and María Arcelia Morales, created a large family with six daughters and seven sons, including Miguel.
 Like many families along the U.S.-Mexico border, the Treviño family travelled from Mexico to the United States and vice versa, where they bought properties and opened several businesses.
 His father abandoned his family at a very young age, forcing Treviño Morales to single-handedly raise the whole family.
 Treviño Morales grew up in a lower-class neighborhood in Nuevo Laredo, but as a teenager, he worked for the wealthy by fixing their yards and washing their cars.
-He also did chores for the local drug lord Héctor Manuel Sauceda Gamboa (alias El Karis), who later became his mentor; Treviño Morales eventually replaced him as a Zetas leader in Nuevo Laredo.
+He also did chores for the local drug lord Héctor Manuel Sauceda Gamboa (alias El Karis), who later became his mentor; Treviño Morales eventually replaced him as Gulf Cartel leader in Nuevo Laredo.
 Treviño Morales grew up disliking Mexico's class disparity and developed so much resentment as to partially explain his violent behavior as an adult.
 Treviño Morales frequented Dallas, Texas with his family.
 In 1993, he was apprehended in Dallas County and charged with avoiding police arrest, after he had tried to evade the police in a car chase that ended in a street dead end.
 He paid a $672-dollar fine and was subsequently released from the county prison.
 Few details are known of Treviño Morales's life in Dallas; the U.S. authorities believe he learned about "power, money, weapons and the vast consumer market for illegal drugs" while living in Texas.
 They also believe that he perceived an anti-Mexican bias among Americans, and especially towards Mexican immigrants like him.
 However, Treviño Morales considered Dallas his home because of his large family network that lives in the surrounding areas.
-According to U.S. investigators, he was last seen in the Dallas area in 2005 after entering the United States illegally, where visited his family and was said to have been at a strip club.
+According to U.S. investigators, he was last seen in the Dallas area in 2005 after entering the United States illegally, where he visited his family and was said to have been at a strip club.